bjhaid/lessons_learnt_from_shipping_containers/slides.md

 ---

-`docker-compose rm` or `docker-compose stop` does not rm primary service
+`docker-compose rm` or `docker-compose stop` does not remove or stop primary service

 ---